 The LookOut, Hyde Park

-This eco-friendly lodge in the urban oasis of Hyde Park is just a year old, so get in fast before it becomes the proposal mecca it is set to become.
+This eco-friendly lodge in the urban oasis of Hyde Park is a beautiful spot to pop the question.

 Up-top at The Monument

 Not the tourist trap you would expect, and often overlooked, the Monument to the Great Fire still offers excellent views of London despite the recent rash of skyscrapers around it.
 If you like a touch of history and are able to climb 311 steps, this could be the one.